mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ##### Static-Based Comments via Staticman

 Transform user comments into `_data` files that live inside of your GitHub repository by enabling Staticman.

+**Note:** Looking to migrate comments from a Wordpress based site?
+Give [this tool](https://github.com/arthurlacoste/wordpress-comments-jekyll-staticman) a try.
+{: .notice--info}

 ###### Add Staticman as a Collaborator